 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.55% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Crescent Valley - Eureka citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.07% of adults 25 and older in Crescent Valley - Eureka have a college degree.
+The percentage of adults in Crescent Valley - Eureka who are college-educated is close to the national average for all communities of 21.84%: 17.07% of the adults in Crescent Valley - Eureka have a bachelor's degree or advanced degree.

 The per capita income in Crescent Valley - Eureka in 2022 was $32,823, which is lower middle income relative to Nevada, and middle income relative to the rest of the US.
 This equates to an annual income of $131,292 for a family of four.
 However, Crescent Valley - Eureka contains both very wealthy and poor people as well.